alexrinttln/philosophy/README.md

+## What is it

+This is a Content Management System built on top of GitHub API.
+Too see how it works more broadly take a look at [GitHub as CMS.md](/GitHub%20as%20CMS.md) file.

+But this repository in specific is the CMS behind my blog that will be soon available at https://alexrintt.io.

+If you wanna contribute by posting something, take a look at [How to contribute](#how-to-contribute).

 ## How to contribute

 In this repository we accept posts from anyone, but only admins can publish posts without review.